Can My Dog Eat Turkey?

 Let’s face it: Our dogs are extended members of the family.
 So, each Thanksgiving, you might find yourself wondering if you can set an extra plate of turkey meat for your furry family member to enjoy.
 Although you should avoid feeding your dog certain foods like: onions, mashed potatoes, gravy, or stuffing, there are some traditional foods that dogs can enjoy this holiday season.

 First, always be sure to read nutrition labels before feeding any human foods to your dog.
 Be on the lookout for ingredients that may be toxic to dogs, additives, and anything your pup may be allergic to (you'd hate to rush to the vet during the holidays because of an allergic reaction!)
 It is always a good idea to check your dog insurance coverage for accidental toxin ingestion.

 Remember that feeding your dog human food should be considered a treat, not a regular part of your dog's diet.

 Is Turkey Bad For Dogs?

-Now that the bad news is out of the way, there’s plenty your dog can enjoy at Thanksgiving dinner.
-For starters, pile on the vegetables, especially carrots and green beans2.
+There’s plenty your dog can enjoy at Thanksgiving dinner.
+For starters, pile on the vegetables, especially carrots and green beans.
 However, when it comes to the main event — the turkey — there are a few things you should know.

-No bones about it: As for bones, your dog can safely consume them when raw, but remove any cooked bones from the turkey.
+As for bones, your dog can safely consume them when raw, but remove any cooked bones from the turkey.
 Be sure to check for small bones — they can be sneaky.

 Happy Thanksgiving to you, your family, and the furry friends in your life!